AntonioFerreras/Digital-Earth/README.md

 A renderer that generates highly realistic images of the Earth from outer space.

 Rendering is done with Path Tracing in participating media.
++ Uses measured data for density and light response (extinction coeficients and scattering functions) of atmospheric gases
+  + Rayleigh scatterers: Nitrogen (N2), Oxygen (O2),  Carbon Dioxide (CO2)
+  + Mie scatterers: Water vapour
+  + Other absorbers: Ozone (O3)
++ Uses spectral rendering to get an accurate representation of colours.
 + Uses importance sampling in the form of direct light (sun) sampling and phase function pdf.
-+ Uses spectral rendering to get an accurate representation of colours.

 **Taichi Lang documentation:** https://docs.taichi-lang.org/